AEI-ACR/pyseobnr/docs/source/notebooks/pseob_example.md

     "ModeArray": ModeArray,
 }

-# Add parametrized deviations to the parameter dictionary
+# Add parametrized deviations to the parameter dictionary.
+# See the documentation of GenerateWaveform for all possible
+# options of non-GR deviation parameters.
 params_dtau = deepcopy(params_GR)
 params_dtau["dtau_dict"] = deviation_dict
 ```